 What is the UV index?

 The UV index is a scale that shows the expected strength of the ultraviolet (UV) radiation from the sun at different times of the day.
 This can help you prepare for when there’s a higher risk of harm to your skin.
 Most of us tend to adjust our outfits or plans after checking the temperature and forecast, and the UV index works the same way.
+In fact, it is the single most important indicator of sun strength.

 What does the UV index mean?